wrldwde/petclinic_CICID_sample/README.md

-# petclinic_CICID_sample
+# A sapmple of CI/CD pipeline using Petclinic app.
-A Petclinic app sample to perform simple CI/CD pipline via Jenkins.
+A Petclinic app sample to perform simple CI/CD pipeline via Jenkins.